DrMartinLutherXing/tenantbase/README.md

 setShowing method toggles boolean `showing` value on component which in turn adjusts visibility of associate key

+## socket
+`memcache_socket.py` creates a MemcacheSocket class

+socket listens on port 11211 and tries to handle set, get and delete requests

+interacts with an instantiated instance of MemcacheDB

 ## main
 `main.py` simple script to take optional db file name, running web server and socket server